Anti-Scam Guide: Protect Your Wallet and Your Peace of Mind

 Table: Scam Alert!
 Common Red Flags

-Warning Sign | What it means | Quick Example |
+| Warning Sign | What it means | Quick Example |

-"Too Good to Be True" | Offers or promises that seem unbelievable in terms of profit, prize, or convenience. | Winning the lottery without having played, working with a very high salary for minimal tasks, getting a loan without bureaucracy. |
+| "Too Good to Be True" | Offers or promises that seem unbelievable in terms of profit, reward, or ease. | Winning the lottery without playing, a job with a very high salary for minimal tasks, a loan without bureaucracy. |

-Extreme Urgency | Demand for immediate action to "take advantage" of an offer or "solve" an urgent problem. | "Your account will be blocked in 24 hours!", "Last chance to claim your prize!", "Deposit now to double your winnings!" |
+| Extreme Emergency | A demand for immediate action to "take advantage" of an offer or "solve" an urgent problem. | "Your account will be blocked in 24 hours!", "Last chance to claim your prize!", "Deposit now to double your winnings!" |

-Advance Payment Request | Request for any amount (fee, PIX, crypto, gift card) to release a greater benefit, job, or access to something. | Pay a "release fee" to receive a prize, deposit to "activate" an online job. |
+| Advance Payment Request | Requesting any amount (fee, PIX, crypto, gift card) to unlock a larger benefit, job, or access to something. | Paying a "release fee" to receive a prize, making a deposit to "activate" an online job. |

-Request for Sensitive Data | Requests for passwords, card numbers, security codes, tokens, and bank account details via email, SMS, or phone call. | "Confirm your bank password at this link", "Give us your token to unlock your account". |
+| Request for Sensitive Data | Requests for passwords, card numbers, security codes, tokens, and bank account details via email, SMS, or phone call. | "Confirm your bank password at this link," "Give us your token to unlock your account." |

-Spelling/Grammar Errors | Messages (emails, SMS) with gross errors or strange language. | Emails from "banks" with Portuguese errors or amateur formatting. |
+| Spelling/Grammar Errors | Messages (emails, SMS) with gross errors or strange language. | Emails from "banks" containing grammatical errors or amateurish formatting. |

-Off-Platform Conversation | Attempt to take communication to a personal messaging application (WhatsApp, Telegram) after initial contact on a website or app. | You met someone on a dating app and they want to move to WhatsApp immediately. |
+| Off-Platform Conversation | An attempt to move communication to a personal messaging app (WhatsApp, Telegram) after initial contact on a website or app. | You met someone on a dating app and they want to switch to WhatsApp immediately. |

-Untraceable Payment Methods | Requests to pay via gift cards, cryptocurrencies, or direct transfers to unknown individuals. | "Pay with a gift card from store X", "Send Pix to CPF Y". |
+| Untraceable Payment Methods | Requests to pay via gift cards, cryptocurrencies, or direct transfers to unknown individuals. | "Pay with a gift card from store X", "Send a Pix payment to CPF Y". |

-Pressure to Install Software | Requests to download programs or provide remote access to your computer, especially from unknown sources. | "Install this program so we can fix your computer remotely." |
+| Pressure to Install Software | A request to download programs or grant remote access to your computer, especially from unknown sources. | "Install this program so we can repair your computer remotely." |

 5. Your Digital Armor: Essential Tips to Protect Yourself!